AI Employee Onboarding: Cut Ramp Time Fast.

 AI can build role-specific learning paths by:

-• Adjusting difficulty and pace.
+- Adjusting difficulty and pace.
 If someone breezes through the basics, AI can skip ahead.
 If they are struggling with a concept, it can surface supplementary material.
+This is the same adaptive learning approach that works in AI-powered employee training programs.

-• Scheduling learning across weeks, not days.
+- Scheduling learning across weeks, not days.
 Instead of cramming everything into the first week, AI can drip content over 30-60 days, timed to when the new hire actually needs it.
+Research on spaced repetition shows this dramatically improves knowledge retention — from roughly 10% after 30 days to over 80%.

 Example prompt for ChatGPT or Claude: